ekkehard-morgenstern/yulark/README.md

 - Large nucleus word set
 - Now has CALLC for calling arbitrary C functions conforming to the x86-64 SYSV ABI specification.
 However, passing of arguments in XMM registers is NOT supported, which precludes direct passing of floating-point parameters.
 Nonetheless, this allows for the usage of many, if not most, C library or user-defined functions.
 Supports variable argument lists of arbitrary length.
 - Operations meant for defining words like ALLOT aren't allowed in regular word definitions.
+- Now has UNHIDE immediate word to permit recursion when using the compiler (i.e. during word definitions).
+The current definition will not be hidden anymore (which is usually done to be able to reference previous definitions of the same word).
+HIDE can be used to hide it again.
 - Bounds checking for parameter and return stack pointers (bounds checking for the dictionary pointer is yet to be implemented).
 - Uses not a single global variable, thus suitable for multithread execution (with each FORTH instance in its own thread with its own memory).
 - Stack frame of FORTH context is comparatively small with currently 1032 bytes of storage (1032 for alignment purposes).